 The School Counseling (MSC) program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) (2010 Massachusetts Ave.
 NW, Washington, DC 20036; 202.466.7496).

 View all details and course requirements for this program in the Milligan University Catalog .
 The catalog is the official, authoritative source for all academic requirements and policies.
 Any discrepancies in curricular requirements from other sources will default to the catalog.

 Milligan’s Master of Science in Counseling will prepare graduates to demonstrate excellence as servant leaders in the field of professional counseling.

 - Students demonstrate excellence in professional counseling knowledge and skills and advance to candidacy. (short-term objective)

 - Students complete the program, begin professional careers, and obtain professional licensure. (mid-term objective)

 - Alumni are successful as evidenced by being LPCs in good standing, becoming site supervisors, and taking on leadership roles in professional and at large communities. (long-term objective)

 Most classes are scheduled in late afternoons and evenings, with occasional day and weekend requirements (professional field experiences require day commitments).
-The program consists of six full semesters, including two summer sessions.
+The CMHC program consists of six full semesters, including two summer sessions.
 You can complete the program in two years or go at your own pace.
 A new class of students enrolls each fall semester and follows a fall-spring-summer rotation, finishing after the second summer.
-Courses meet on the main campus of Milligan University in Northeast Tennessee, and some courses are available online.
+Courses meet on the main campus of Milligan University in Northeast Tennessee, and some courses have an online format.